Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/000-intro-and-getting-started.md

 Modify the "hello.py" program above to read in both your name and age and print out:  "Hello <NAME> you are <AGE> years old!".

-For example if we entered "Han" for the name and "14" for the age it would print out:
+For example, if we entered "Han" for the name and "14" for the age, it would print out:

 "Hello, Han you are 14 years old!"